mnokno/Connect4/README.md

 # ConnectFour
-Unity project that contains both UI for playing the game and interface for starting a windows server used to host ai search engine (Marlin) that can be used to play again human opponents.
+Unity project aiming to make my connect4 ai (Marlin) accessible on machine with low processing power (mobile phone, tablets, smart tv, etc) through hosting the ai on high performance server.
+This project contains UI for accessing the server and UI for starting/hosting the server.